 When scheduling for an upcoming term, potential instructors will be sent an assignment letter with a specified date in which the letter must be returned.
 If the assignment is not accepted by the specified date in the letter or if the letter is received after the date, the course will be re-assigned to another instructor.

 At SNHU, our instructors are instrumental in ensuring that students are successful in the classroom.
 This adherence to student success translates to instructors working individually with struggling students by providing them 1:1 support, collaborating with student advising and academic teams as well as giving course feedback.
-SNHU instructors are required to respond to student inquiries within 24 hours and be fully active in the online classroom five out of seven days per week.
+SNHU instructors are required to respond to student inquiries within 24 hours and be fully active in the online classroom throughout the week.

 All five graduate terms are 10 weeks in duration.